pabloschneegluth/Cards-Game/src/main/resources/blog/enemy/2022-11-27_militia_kill_zombie.md

  * Given there are 1 "Militia" cards.
  * Given there are 1 "Zombie" cards.
  * End the current moon.
- * There should be 0 "Creeper" cards.
+ * There should be 0 "Zombie" cards.
- * There should be 1 "Zombie" cards.
+ * There should be 1 "Militia" cards.